-GSE76250 was gained by typing "TNBC homo sapiens" in the search bar.
+GSE76250 was obtained by typing "TNBC homo sapiens" in the search bar.
 GSE76250 contains the whole expression profiles of the messenger RNAs (mRNAs) and long non-coding RNAs (lncRNAs) of 165 TNBC samples and 33 normal breast tissues.
-The platform used is [HTA-2_0] Affymetrix Human Transcriptome Array 2.0 [transcript (gene) version].
+The platform was [HTA-2_0] Affymetrix Human Transcriptome Array 2.0 [transcript (gene) version].